NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 *  An outcome that can be met by the onward referral to another service provider e.g. ED
 - On receipt of the BaRS Final Validation Response the 999 AST will update the case on the CAD and undertake the required action.
 This may include:
 * Moving the case from the pending stack to the dispatch stack and dispatching a resource within the timescales appropriate for the ARP Priority in the Validation Response.
 *  Closing the case if an ambulance is not required.
+Cases may be closed automatically if they returned with no ambulance is required.

 <br>
 <br>